 Put your plan to the test

 Make sure to practice your fire escape plan twice a year.
 Make a drill as realistic as possible.
-Also, make arrangements for people with disability in your plan.
+Also, make arrangements for people with disabilities in your plan.

 Let children master fire escape planning and practice before holding a fire drill at night when they are sleeping.
 The aim of the drill is not to frighten them but to practice what they can do when a fire breaks out.